Parkinson gait modelling from an anomaly deep representation

+The above proposition consider the model as non-linear transformation operator applied over the global mean ($\mu^{\left ( i \right )}$) and standard deviation ($\sigma^{\left ( i \right )}$) of class $\left ( i \right )$.
+From this assumption we can measure statistical properties over high-dimensional space and explore properties as the generalization of the modeling.

-This new discriminatory descriptor can be validated following standard metrics into binary projection $\hat{y} = \left \{ \mathbf{c}, \mathbf{p} \right \}$.
+The one-class learning scheme can be validated following standard metrics into binary projection $\hat{y} \in \left \{ \mathbf{c}, \mathbf{p} \right \}$.
 For a particular threshold $\tau$ we can recover metrics such as the accuracy, precision and recall.
 Also, ROC-AUC (the Area Under the Curve) can estimate a performance by iterating over different $\tau$ values.
-However, these metrics say us about the capability of the proposed approach to discriminate classes but not about data distribution among classes \cite{demvsar2006statistical,luengo2009study}.
-To robustly characterize a Parkinson digital biomarker is then demanding to explore more robust statistical alternatives that evidence the generalization of the embedded descriptor and estimate the performance for new samples (Figure \ref{fig:metrics_limit} illustrates typical limitations of standard classification metrics for unseen data being positioned on unknown places).
+However, these metrics only quantify the separation between classes but doesn't exploit the data distribution properties such as shape and variance among classes \cite{demvsar2006statistical,luengo2009study}.
+To robustly characterize a Parkinson digital biomarker is then demanding to explore more robust statistical alternatives that evidence the generalization of embedding descriptors and estimate the performance for new samples.
 In fact, we hypothesize that Parkinson and control distributions, observed from an embedding representation, should remain with equal properties from training and test samples.
 To address such assumption, in this work is explored two statistical properties to validate the shape and variance of motor population distributions: